 - Go to the Advanced tab and click on Change under virtual memory.

 - uncheck the option Automatically manage paging file size for all drives” box.

 - And Click on Drive (Volume Label) and choose Custom Size.

 Add new size in megabytes in the Initial size (MB) or Maximum size (MB) box and then select “Set”.
 You can get more help from here How to optimize Virtual memory on windows 10.

 Other solutions to Apply

 Disable Fast startup: Windows 10 Added fast startup feature to reduce the boot time, and start windows very fast.
 But this feature has some disadvantages which may cause this Blue Screen error.
-We recommend to Disable Fast startup and check the problem solved for you or not.
+We recommend to Disable Fast startup and check the problem is solved for you or not.

 Run Ccleaner: Also sometimes junk, cache, system error, Temp, junk files or broken registry entries cause different startup problems on the windows computer.
-We recommend running free system optimizer like Ccleaner To clean up these unnecessary files.
+We recommend running a free system optimizer like Ccleaner To clean up these unnecessary files.
 And fix broken missing registry entries.